num-codex/codex-develop/Feasibility-Query.md

     where O.value as Quantity > 20.0 'kg' and
   (exists from [Condition: Code 'A16.2' from icd10] C
-    where C.verificationStatus.coding contains Code 'confirmed' from cvs or exists from [Condition: Code 'A16.2' from icd10] C where C.verificationStatus.coding contains Code 'confirmed' from cvs or exists from [Condition: Code 'J61' from icd10] C where C.verificationStatus.coding contains Code 'confirmed' from cvs)
+    where C.verificationStatus.coding contains Code 'confirmed' from cvs or exists from [Condition: Code 'J61' from icd10] C where C.verificationStatus.coding contains Code 'confirmed' from cvs)